stove-top roasted garlic

 Looking for more ideas for its uses?
 Well really I’ll leave it up to you, but here are some more ideas to get your creative juices flowing.

-Easy Garlic Herb Butternut Squash
+- My Easy Garlic Herb Butternut Squash can be made entirely on the stove-top too!

 - Total Time: 3 hours